 Code Style Configuration and Sharing

-With more than 60 options, you can fully customize the way ReSharper reformats your code when it expands templates, completes and generates code, inserts delimiters, or when you run code reformatting as a separate action.
+With hundreds of options, you can fully customize the way ReSharper treats various aspects of your code style when it expands templates, completes and generates code, inserts delimiters, or when you run code cleanup.

-All style settings can be easily shared between team members.
+All style settings can be easily shared between team members using the distributed storage of ReSharper settings.

 All keyboard shortcuts provided in the "Features" section are taken from ReSharper 2.x / IDEA keyboard scheme.
 For details on ReSharper's two default keymaps, see Documentation and Demos.